 Brandman, O’Neil and Sidhu resisted calls earlier this year by some council members and residents for a $1 gate tax on Disneyland, Angel Stadium and the Honda Center.

 The Anaheim Chamber of Commerce is also backing some candidates.
 The chamber constantly pushed its members to support the $150 million Angel Stadium land sale and has received nearly $1 million between two contracts with the city since early last year.
 Sidhu brought both contracts before the council for approval.

 During the final weeks before the Nov.
 3 election, a wave of spending by resort interests has picked up — especially against candidates who have criticized resort subsidies.

 Three out of the six district elected City Council seats are up for grabs this election.
 The mayor’s position is elected by a citywide vote and isn’t up for election until 2022.

 Anaheim City Council District 1

 This race pits Councilwoman Denise Barnes against two challengers, Jose Diaz and Ryan Balius.

-Diaz, a manager at a local water district, has been endorsed by Mayor Harry Sidhu and Councilman Trevor O’Neil.
+Diaz, a manager at a local water district in Orange, has been endorsed by Sidhu and O’Neil.
 Some of his top issues are focusing on bringing businesses to Beach Boulevard and increasing public safety.